 Google Dance

 Google Dance means the continuous dance of search results.
-Search engines must regularly update their database so that the search results are of the highest possible quality.
+Search engines have to update their database regularly so that the search results are of the highest possible quality.
 In the days of Google Dance, Google carried out index updates every 4 weeks.
 As a result, the search results fluctuated greatly between the old and new index.
 These fluctuations lasted for several days.
 As a result, the page rank also fluctuated between the different search results.
 This is how the index update came to be called Google Dance.

 How did the Google Dance come about?